 At one o’clock in the morning I’ve been driving for exactly eight hours, two hours longer than anticipated.
-I’m exhausted and hungry despite the evidentiary to the contrary detritus that litters every flat surface of my car’s interior – torn Clif Bar wrappers, crumpled packets of Sour Patch Kids, a Cheez-Its box splayed open like the gaping carcass of some Great Plains prey animal, its innards devoured.
+I’m exhausted and hungry despite the evidentiary to the contrary detritus that litters every flat surface of my car’s interior – torn Clif Bar wrappers, crumpled packets of Sour Patch Kids, a Cheez-Its box splayed open like the gaping carcass of some sub-Saharan prey animal, its innards devoured.
 This is the unhealthiest I’ve felt in years.

 The sweet singing voice of my cell phone’s navigation app tells me I’ve arrived, and after navigating a labyrinthine network of parking lots, I turn off the ignition.
 Surrounding me is a hellscape of unremarkable taupe buildings, all approximately four or five stories tall.
 Competing signage blinds me with dazzling light in the otherwise pitch dark night.
 Comfort Suites, Holiday Stay, Something About Paris Hilton?
 I should recognize the names of these hotel chains, but my mind is simply fried.
 I gather my bags and step out of the car for the first time in what seems an age, just as rain begins to patter the windshield.
 I’d worry over whether or not the Nikon Z7 is weatherproof if I wasn’t too tired to give a damn.